Pretoria: Paper

 The city is serviced by a variety of printed publications namely;

 Pretoria News is a daily newspaper established in Pretoria in 1898.
 It publishes a daily edition from Monday to Friday and a Weekend edition on Saturday and Sunday.
 It is an independent newspaper in the English language that serves the city and its direct environs.
 It is available online via the Independent online website.

 Beeld is an Afrikaans-language daily newspaper that was launched on 16 September 1974.
 Beeld is distributed in four provinces of South Africa: Gauteng, Mpumalanga, Limpopo, North West.
 Die Beeld (English: The Image) was an Afrikaans-language Sunday newspaper in the late 1960s.

 Pretoria Creole

-Pretoria Sotho (called Sepitori by its speakers) is the urban lingua franca of Pretoria and the Tshwane metropolitan area in South Africa.
+SePitori is the urban lingua franca of Pretoria and the Tshwane metropolitan area in South Africa.
 It is a combination of Tswana and Northern Sotho (Pedi), with influences from Tsotsitaal and other black South African languages.
 It is a creole language that developed in the city during the years of Apartheid.